TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/updating/_index.md

 ### `2-5-db-timescale`

-This template describes an EC2 machine with EBS storage.
-Currently, AWS does not permit replacement updates on EC2 machines with EBS volumes attached.
-Continuing with update might result in data loss.
-For this reason, you will need to carefully examine what changes AWS wants to perform while updating this stack, and manually apply some of them.

-As machine image, we use the newest Amazon Linux 2 image.
-This means that AMI is most likely going to change between two consecutive releases of {{% tts %}}, and upon update AWS will try to replace the EC2 machine.
-However, you should update the software on that EC2 machine manually instead.
+{{< note >}} As AMI, we use the newest Amazon Linux 2 image.
+This means that AMI ID is most likely going to change between two consecutive releases of {{% tts %}}, and upon update AWS will try to replace the EC2 machine.
+If there are no notes in `UPGRADING.md` and new template differs only by AMI ID, consider simply upgrading the software on the machine instead of updating this particular stack via CloudFormation, especially prior to version 3.15.0.
+Always remember to backup your data before update. {{</ note >}}

+#### Updating before version 3.15.0

+If you're updating to a version lower than 3.15.0, simple CloudFormation update will fail because CloudFormation doesn't propely remount EBS volumes.
+It is advised that you skip this template, or inspect and apply relevant changes manually.

+#### Updating to 3.15.0 or higher

+In version 3.15.0 the `2-5-db-timescale` template has been reworked to allow smoother update.

+##### Updating from version lower than 3.15.0

+It is strongly advised to backup your data before performing this update.

+1. Before update, set the `ApplicationServerStorageEnabled` parameter in `5-2-ecs-ops` and `5-4-ecs-services` to `false`.
+This will turn off storage integration.
+2. Terminate the EC2 machine hosting TimescaleDB.
+3. Update the `2-5-db-timescale` template.
+Make sure that there are no changes to `Volume` (potential data loss).
+If you can't avoid updating `Volume`, make a snapshot and then use the `VolumeSnapshotID` parameter to recreate the volume from a snapshot.
+4. Continue with the update as normal.
+When you reach `5-2-ecs-ops` and `5-4-ecs-services`, set `ApplicationServerStorageEnabled` parameter back to `true`.

+##### Updating from version 3.15.0 or higher

+You can update the template as any other.
+Make sure that the Change Set doesn't contain any changes to `Volume`, or you might experience data loss.

+Keep in mind that storage integration will not work until Application Server ECS service is restarted.
+If you're updating the stack to a new version (thus, changing the used image), Application Server service will be restarted during `5-4-ecs-services` update and you don't need to do this explicitly.

 ### `5-1-ecs-cluster`

 In this template we use an autoscaling group.
 Updates to `LaunchConfiguration` do not cause any effect on already running machines that were created using said `LaunchConfiguration`.
 This means that if this template contains changes, e.g. different `UserData` or an updated AMI image, you should examine changes and apply them manually.

-{{< note >}} Make sure to remember that both `5-1-ecs-cluster` and `2-5-db-timescale` use bare Amazon Linux 2 images.
+{{< note >}} Make sure to remember that both `5-1-ecs-cluster` and `2-5-db-timescale` use standard Amazon Linux 2 images.
 This should make it easy to decide whether you actually need to update the machines, and if yes, how exactly.
 There is no non-standard software on these machines beyond what's in the `UserData` section of respective template, therefore you can follow standard update procedures. {{</ note >}}

 ## Changing Docker Images